 Another source of Inner Chatter is fed and grown through unresolved issues with others, interactions that have left unfinished business or incomplete feelings.
 Even a visit to the grocery store, the hairdresser, the restaurant or coffee shop invites thought-forms that hang in the aura, influencing and coloring the way a person thinks or perceives.
+And one unpleasant incident, even with a stranger at a location such as this can create a stream of unpleasant thought-currents.
 This is where the aura shower proves to be necessary, on a regular basis.

 Step One for Aura Shower